FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Introduction

-\IEEEPARstart{P}{ersonal} data protection and privacy-preserved issues have particularly attracted researchers' attention~\cite{aono2017privacy,hesamifard2018privacy,ryffel2018generic,al2019privacy,liu2020survey,tanuwidjaja2020privacy,koti2021swift}.
-Typical machine learning approaches that require centralized data for model training may not be possible as restrictions on data sharing are in place.
-Therefore, decentralized data-training approaches are more attractive since they offer desired benefits in privacy preserving and data security protection. \ac{FL}~\cite{konevcny2016federated,mcmahan2017communication} was proposed to address such concerns that allows individual data providers to collaboratively train a shared global model without aggregating the data centrally.
-McMahan \emph{et al.} \cite{mcmahan2017communication} presented a practical decentralized training method for deep networks based on averaging aggregation.
-Experimental studies were carried out on various datasets and architectures, which demonstrated the robustness of \ac{FL} on unbalanced and \ac{IID} data.
-Frequent updating approach can generally lead to higher prediction performance whereas the communication cost increases sharply, especially for the large datasets~\cite{kairouz2019advances,konevcny2016federatedlearning,mcmahan2017communication,li2018federated,smith2017federated}.
-Kone{\v{c}}n{\`y} \emph{et al.} ~\cite{konevcny2016federatedlearning} focused on addressing the efficiency issue and proposed two weight updating methods, namely structured updates and sketched updates approaches based on \ac{FedAvg} to reduce the up-link communication costs of transmitting the gradients from the local machine to the centralized server.
+The protection of personal data and preservation of privacy have garnered considerable interest from researchers in recent years~\cite{aono2017privacy,hesamifard2018privacy,ryffel2018generic,al2019privacy,liu2020survey,tanuwidjaja2020privacy,koti2021swift}.
+Traditional machine learning methodologies necessitating centralized data for model training may be infeasible due to data sharing restrictions.
+Consequently, decentralized data-training approaches are increasingly appealing, as they offer advantages in preserving privacy and ensuring data security. \ac{FL}~\cite{konevcny2016federated,mcmahan2017communication} was introduced to address these concerns by enabling individual data providers to collaboratively train a shared global model without the need for central data aggregation.
+McMahan \emph{et al.} \cite{mcmahan2017communication} proposed a practical decentralized training method for deep networks based on averaging aggregation.
+Empirical studies conducted on various datasets and architectures demonstrated the robustness of \ac{FL} for handling unbalanced and \ac{IID} data.
+While frequent updating generally leads to improved prediction performance, communication costs can increase substantially, particularly for large datasets~\cite{kairouz2019advances,konevcny2016federatedlearning,mcmahan2017communication,li2018federated,smith2017federated}.
+To address the efficiency issue, Kone{\v{c}}n{\`y} \emph{et al.} ~\cite{konevcny2016federatedlearning} proposed two weight updating methods based on \ac{FedAvg}, namely structured updates and sketched updates approaches, to reduce the up-link communication costs associated with transmitting gradients from local machines to a centralized server.